kinaklub/next.filmfest.by/scripts/readme.md

 # scripts for filmfest.by

-Here we aggregate scripts which helps to process Cinema Perpetuum Modile festival data for new webstite
+Here we aggregate scripts which help to process Cinema Perpetuum Modile festival data for new website

 # scripts list